rdowner/winrm-tools/README.md

 as possible, reducing it to a one-liner.

-Currently, the aim of the project is to assist in modifying a vanilla Windows Server 2008 R2 instance inside Amazon EC2, configuring it to allow the ["overthere"][overthere] project to connect to the WinRM port in a reasonably secure manner.
+Currently, the aim of the project is to assist in modifying a vanilla Windows Server 2008 R2, configuring it to allow the ["overthere"][overthere] project to connect to the WinRM port in a reasonably secure manner.
 While it's not exclusively limited to this kind of setup, at the moment the scripts do make assumptions to that end.

 [overthere]: https://github.com/xebialabs/overthere